Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 ```

 1. For `HPE` NCNs, check the DNS servers by running the script `/opt/cray/csm/scripts/node_management/set-bmc-ntp-dns.sh ilo -H XNAME -s`.
 Replace `XNAME` with the xname of the NCN BMC.
-   If DNS server is incorrect, the node will not be able to download the firmware.
+   If the DNS server is incorrect, the node will not be able to download the firmware.
    See [Configure DNS and NTP on Each BMC](../../install/deploy_final_non-compute_node.md#7-configure-dns-and-ntp-on-each-bmc) for more information.
 1. Run a `dryrun` for all NCNs first to determine which NCNs and targets need updating.
 **NEW**: The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to perform default updates to firmware and BIOS.